natemc/qicq/README.md

 };
 ```

-It's still fairly verbose, but the code is straight-forward, and we can think in terms of the whole problem rather than one piece at a time.
+It's still fairly verbose, but the code is straightforward, and we can think in terms of the whole problem rather than one piece at a time.

 ### Dependencies